Towards the Training of Deeper Predictive Coding Neural Networks: Background

 \section{Background}

-Let us consider a neural network with $L$ layers, and let us denote $\mathbf{W}^{l}$ and $\mathbf{x}^l_t$ the weight parameters and the neural activities of layer $l$, respectively.
-Note that, differently from standard models trained with BP, the neural activities are variables of the model, optimized over multiple time steps $t$.
+Let us consider a network with $L$ layers, and let us denote $\mathbf{W}^{l}$ and $\mathbf{x}^l_t$ the weight parameters and the neural activities of layer $l$, respectively.
+Note that, differently from standard models, the neural activities are variables of the model, optimized over time steps $t$.
 This optimization is performed with the goal of allowing the activities of every layer to predict those of the layer below.
-Together with the neural activities, the two other quantities usually related to single neurons are the \emph{prediction} $\bf{\mu}^{l}_t = \mathbf{W}^{l} f\left( \mathbf{x}^{l-1}_t \right)$, given by the layer-wise operation through an activation function, and the \emph{prediction error}, defined as the deviation of the actual activity from the prediction, that is, $\bm{\varepsilon}^{l}_t = \mathbf{x}^{l}_t - \mathbf{\mu}^{l}_t$.
+Together with the neural activities, the two other quantities related to single neurons are the \emph{prediction} $\bf{\mu}^{l}_t = \mathbf{W}^{l} f\left( \mathbf{x}^{l-1}_t \right)$, given by the layer-wise operation through an activation function, and the \emph{prediction error}, defined as the deviation of the actual activity from the prediction, that is, $\bm{\varepsilon}^{l}_t = \mathbf{x}^{l}_t - \mathbf{\mu}^{l}_t$.
 A fourth quantity, usually overlooked in machine learning applications but of vital importance in neuroscience, is the \emph{precision}, or \emph{covariance} $\Sigma^l_t$ of a specific neuron \footnote{In predictive coding, and more generally in statistics, the precision matrix is the matrix inverse of the covariance matrix.
 In this work, we follow the standard convention and divide the prediction error by a factor of~$\Sigma$, instead of multiplying it by a factor of $p$.}.
-Differently from the standard literature, however, we consider the covariance to be time-dependent.
-Furthermore, instead of updating it to minimize an objective function as done in previous works \cite{ofner2021predictive}, we will manually define the rule that governs its updates.
+Differently from the standard literature, we consider the covariance to be time-dependent.
+Furthermore, instead of updating it to minimize an objective function as done in previous works \citep{ofner2021predictive}, we will manually define the rule that governs its updates.
 The predictive coding energy is then the sum of the squared norms of the precision-weighted prediction errors of every layer over time:

 where we consider covariances to be layer-dependent: all the neurons of the same layer will have the same covariance.
-To this end, we use the same notation when the covariance $\Sigma_t^l$ is a scalar value, or a diagonal matrix whose entries are equal to such a scalar.
-For a detailed representation of a predictive coding network, we refer to Figure~\ref{fig:flowchart}(a).
+To this end, we use the same notation when the covariance $\Sigma_t^l$ is a scalar, or a diagonal matrix whose entries are equal to such a scalar.

 \paragraph{Training.} Suppose that we are provided with a labeled data point $(\mathbf{o}, \mathbf{y})$, where $\mathbf{o}$ denotes sensory inputs, and $\mathbf{y} \in \mathbb{R}^{o}$ is the label.
 Training is then performed via a form of bi-level optimization \citep{zucchet2022beyond}, divided into three phases.
 In the first phase, the neural activities of every neuron are initialized via a forward pass, that is, we set $\bf x^l_0 = \mu^l_0$ for every layer, with $x^0_0 = o$.
 In the second phase, that we call the \emph{inference} phase, we fix the neural activities of the output layer to the label, that is, we set $\mathbf{x}_L=\mathbf{y}$, and we update the neural activities via gradient descent, to minimize the total energy of the model.
 The update rule is then the following: